TripIt Blog

 Those concerns are valid for many Americans who plan to travel soon.
 For starters, ongoing staffing shortages at global airports (and airlines, for that matter) are making an already busy travel season even more hectic and unpredictable.

 Tip: Looking for a way to expedite the airport experience?
-Be sure to check out TripIt Pro’s four-month free trial and discounted membership to CLEAR—another way being a Pro member saves you money.
+Be sure to check out TripIt Pro’s discounted membership to CLEAR—another way being a Pro member saves you money.

 On the COVID-19 front, while just 8% of those who traveled in the past six months tested (or traveled with someone who tested) positive for COVID-19 during a trip, that’s up 300% (from just 2%) according to survey data we released in March.